 In the last Ice Age, the world’s temperatures started warming Up and the ice caps started melting.
 Rivers then carried big volumes of water to the oceans of the world.
 During this time the Apalachicola River that rose in the Appalachian Mountains took water to the Gulf of Mexico.
 That process continues today making the white sand of the Destin beaches as beautiful as ever.

 The water source transferred the quartz bits from rock that makes up the Appalachian Mountains then deposited the particles into the Gulf of Mexico.
 It’s only 125 east of today’s community of Destin.
 When the sea levels started to rise the quartz sands created a new shoreline within time.
 Today the sands keep replenishing and go as far west as the last destination, which is the Pensacola Pass.

 Destin includes a wide variety of hotels, houses, and condos.
 The community’s first condos were constructed during the 1970s and the development has continued to this day. in fact, tourism is a big part of the economy of Destin.
 The population increases almost 4x during the tourist season.
 Even with this large influx of population, the infrastructure has been well planned to accommodate all of the tourists.
-The most popular place for tourists to stay is one of the beautiful beachfront condos.
+The most popular place for tourists to stay is in one of the beautiful beachfront condos.
 For larger families or more private experiences, there are beachfront homes and homes throughout other neighborhoods that are available to rent.
 For those that want a familiar experience from a national hotel chain Destin has that too.